As nuclear war looms in Korea, Congress vanishes

 Meanwhile the Chinese government is issuing warnings that war could break out at any moment, and the Russian government has issued a call for restraint.

-The need for the US Congress – to which the US Constitution gives the sole right to declare war – to at least ask the President to explain what is going on and what he is proposing to do, and to ask Congress for at least some form of authorisation or engage in some form of consultation before he takes action which might set in train events which might cause millions of deaths would appear to be compelling and obvious.
+The need for the US Congress – to which the US Constitution gives the sole right to declare war – to at least ask the President to explain what is going on and what he is proposing to do, and to ask Congress for at least some form of authorisation, or to engage in at least some form of consultation, before he takes action which might set in train events which might cause millions of deaths, ought to be compelling and obvious.

 Instead Congress is silent and there is no pressure in the US establishment media for it to be otherwise.
-The result is that for all we know the US could soon be at war with a nuclear power without Congress have said or done anything about it.
+The result is that for all we know the US could soon be at war with a nuclear power without Congress having said or done anything about it.

-Over the last few months Congress has devoted an incredible amount of energy investigating fictitious links between the President’s campaign team and the Russians despite repeated confirmation from in the know that actual evidence of inappropriate links between the President’s campaign team and Russia does not exist.
+Over the last few months Congress has devoted an incredible amount of time and energy investigating fictitious links between the President’s campaign team and the Russians despite repeated confirmation from those in the know that actual evidence of inappropriate links between the President’s campaign team and the Russians does not exist.
 Yet when faced with the actual possibility of a war which might easily go nuclear Congress does nothing.

 The spirits of the Founding Fathers, if they have any knowledge of what is happening, must be in despair.